cdapio/cdap/cdap-docs/admin-manual/source/operations/index.rst

 - |metrics|_ CDAP collects **metrics about the application’s behavior and performance**.

+.. |monitoring| replace:: **Monitoring:**
+.. _monitoring: monitoring.html

+- |monitoring|_ CDAP collects **logs and metrics** for all of its internal services.
+  This section provides links to the relevant APIs for accessing these logs and metrics, and to support for external monitoring tools.

 .. |preferences| replace:: **Preferences and Runtime Arguments:**
 .. _preferences: preferences.html